A comprehensive exam will be completed by your dentist at your first dental visit. You can expect the following steps at your appointment:

-- Gum disease evaluation: to check your gums and bone around your teeth for any signs of periodontal (gum) disease.
+- Gum disease evaluation: Your gums and surrounding bones will be examined for periodontal (gum) disease.

 - Abscesses or cysts